blackbaud/powerbi-connector/README.md

 # powerbi-connector

-This repo contains the code needed for a Power Query and Power BI custom connector, as well as the instructions to build and enable it.
+This repo contains the code needed to create a Power Query and Power BI custom connector for SKY API, as well as the instructions to build and enable it.
 Many thanks to [Grant Quick](https://github.com/GrantQuick) for the initial creation of this custom connector.

 ## Getting started